-With an SEO tool, you can look at each page’s backlinks to find out more.
+An SEO tool lets you look at each page’s backlinks to learn more.
 Backlinks are like “votes” – having a lot tells search engines that your page is essential and will get shown higher rankings.

 If you have a bunch of backlinks on one page but none on another, the one without any links may be lower down the list.

-Check all your pages with an SEO tool to ensure they’re getting the backlinks they need to stay near the top!
+Check all your pages with an SEO tool to ensure they get the backlinks they need to stay near the top!

 How to Optimize Your SEO Low-Hanging Fruit

-Have you ever noticed that some sites show up more than others on a Google search?
+Have you ever noticed that some sites appear more than others on a Google search?

 Have you ever wanted your website to be the one that shows up first?

 That’s where SEO low-hanging fruit comes to your rescue.